 Supporting Singaporeans in fulfilling their aspirations to get married and raise families is a national priority.
 Through close partnerships across Government agencies, and with community partners, employers, businesses and the broader society, a range of support is available to Singaporeans at every stage of their marriage and parenthood journey.

 The Marriage & Parenthood Package provides comprehensive support to help couples start and raise their families.
 Key measures in the Package include:

 - Schemes to help couples own their first home

 - Baby Bonus scheme, comprising a Cash Gift and Government co-matching contributions to the Child Development Account

 - MediSave Grant for Newborns

 More details on all the measures in the Package can be found at go.gov.sg/mpbooklet and madeforfamilies.gov.sg.
 Parents may also use the Family Support Calculator in the LifeSG app, which can be downloaded at life.gov.sg, to find out how much benefits they can receive.

 With more companies adopting flexible work arrangements, parents may find it easier to better manage their work and family responsibilities.
 Employers and co-workers are also showing more support towards cultivating family-friendly workplaces.
-These are positive developments that we are encouraging though efforts such as the Tripartite Standards on Flexible Work Arrangements, and Unpaid Leave for Unexpected Care Needs, and Flexible Work Arrangements established in 2021, 2018 and 2017 respectively.
+These are positive developments that we are encouraging through efforts such as the Tripartite Standards on Work-Life Harmony, Unpaid Leave for Unexpected Care Needs, and Flexible Work Arrangements established in 2021, 2018 and 2017 respectively.
 The Government will strengthen provisions on FWAs by introducing a new set of Tripartite Guidelines on FWAs by 2024.
 The Guidelines will require employers to consider FWA requests from employees fairly and properly.

 Beyond these, we must all do our part to ensure that Singapore is a great place to start and raise families.
 The Made For Families initiative was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in building a family-friendly ecosystem.
 Organisations can submit their request to adopt the Made for Families brand mark here, to identify themselves as entities promoting the value of family in our society.